ravendb/book/Intro.md

 ## In this book...

-Chapter 1 serves as an introduction to RavenDB, non relational document stores and...
+Chapter 1 serves as an introduction to RavenDB, non relational document stores and the background story for RavenDB.
+Not just the techincal details about what it does, but what led to it even existing, and what was so important that we had to create a whole new database for it.

-In chapters 2 and 3 we learn how to install RavenDB and actually use it.
+Chapter 2 focuses on setting up a RavenDB instance and starting to use that.

+Chapter 3 modeling

 In Chapter 4 we'll discuss indexing, and how they work.
 And in Chapter 5 we'll cover map/reduce.